-In May 1863, a group of these Polish pioneers formed the first Polish organization on the west coast inspired by the January 1863 Uprising against Russia by the citizens of Poland.
-Headed by Kazimierz Bielawski, a civil engineer, and five executive officers, among them a farmer, three merchants, and the rabbi from Congregation Beth Israel, these men were determined to assist the countrymen of their homeland to regain their freedom.
+In May 1863, the Polish pioneers in California formed the first Polish organization on the west coast inspired by the January 1863 Uprising against Russia by the citizens of Poland.
+Headed by Kazimierz Bielawski, a civil engineer and surveyor, and five executive officers, among them a farmer, three merchants, and the rabbi from Congregation Beth Israel, these men were determined to assist the countrymen of their homeland to regain their freedom.
 Their monthly meetings took place at the Russ House at 235 Montgomery Street.
-The Russ family (Rienski) had arrived in California during the gold rush, and Russ became one of the city’s “most respected assayers.”
+The Russ family (Rienski) arrived in California during the gold rush, and Russ became one of the city’s “most respected assayers.”

-Having established their Society, these patriotic “Polanders” quickly convened a “Grand Mass Meeting in Favor of Polish Freedom and Nationality.”
-Held at Platt’s Music Hall, it was attended by civic leaders and dignitaries – a “who’s who” of 1863 California that included three future mayors, two future governors, two future U.S. senators, the publishers and editors of four daily newspapers, and legislators, industrialists, bankers, and merchants too numerous to mention.
+Having established a Society, these patriotic pioneers quickly convened a “Grand Mass Meeting in Favor of Polish Freedom and Nationality.”
+Held at Platt’s Music Hall, the convocation was attended by civic leaders and dignitaries — a “who’s who” of 1863 California that included three future mayors, two future governors, two future U.S. senators, the publishers and editors of four daily newspapers, and legislators, industrialists, bankers, and merchants too numerous to mention.

 It was a dynamic and colourful community.
 One of them, Captain Rudolf Korwin Piotrowski, co-founder of the Polish Society of California, was the inspiration for Sienkiewicz’s Trilogy character, Zagłoba.
-Colonel J.C Zabriskie, the first Sacramento City Attorney, raised funds for the Polish uprising, as did Charles Meyer who was a member of both the Polish Society of California and the first Hebrew Benevolent Society.
+Colonel J.C Zabriskie, the first Sacramento City Attorney, raised funds for the Polish uprising, as did Charles Meyer who belonged to both the Polish Society of California and the first Hebrew Benevolent Society.
 In 1882, the Polish Society printed in local newspapers a condemnation of the anti-Semitic persecutions then taking place in Russia.

-As the years went by, the “Polanders” assimilated into the mainstream of American society, and immigration waned during the early part of the 19th century, not to be resumed in significant numbers until after World War II.
+As the years went by, the Polanders assimilated into the mainstream of American socjety.
+Immigration waned during the early part of the 19th century, not to be resumed in significant numbers until after World War II.

-Among the first post war immigrants was Stefan Norblin, whose Art Deco paintings in pre-war Poland and whose wartime paintings in India have recently been rediscovered and celebrated in exhibitions and film, who settled in San Francisco with his wife, the popular Polish actress, Lena Żelichowska.
+Among the first post-war immigrants was Stefan Norblin, whose Art Deco paintings in pre-war Poland and whose wartime paintings in India have recently been rediscovered and celebrated in exhibitions and film.
+He settled in San Francisco with his wife, the popular Polish actress, Lena Żelichowska.